akando42/next-map/public/content/posts/02-21/index.md

 2022
 ⇒ Russian War in Ukraine to finish the cleaning of Red elements in Russia by sending them to the front to die.

+2024
+⇒ Massing of Russian controlled Cameras in South East Asia that is manufactured in China.